knutsoned/bevy_lazy_signals/README.md

 ### Enhancements

+- [ ] See if there is a way to register effect systems during init and retain SystemId
 - [ ] More API documentation
 - [ ] I need someone to just review every line because I am a total n00b
 - [ ] More examples, including basic game stuff (gold and health seem popular)